The Psychology of Resentment: 3 Reasons It Sticks Around (and How to Release It)

 Earth School

-But remember: releasing resentment is not about them; it’s about freeing up your energy to focus on designing the life you want to live and the person you want to be.
-Which one would you prefer to be?
+But releasing resentment isn’t about them; it’s about freeing up your energy to focus on designing the life you want to live and the person you want to be.
+Which of these would you prefer to embody?

 • The disempowered observer/victim collecting proof that the world is against them?